MethodCa/Mower2DSandbox/README.md

 ![mower](https://github.com/MethodCa/Mower2DSandbox/assets/15893276/9168736e-7337-4152-be49-5ad6ee0d3e88)

-The mini-game simulates the behainour of a electric grass mower thats moves freely throughtout a pre-defined grass area, it coliides with opbstracules and area limits.
-When collision is encounter the mower's direction is changed using trigonometric functions:
+The mini-game simulates the behaviour of an electric grass mower that moves freely throughout a pre-defined grass area and collides with obstacles and area limits.
+When a collision is encountered the mower's direction is changed using trigonometric functions as shown in the next code snipped:

 ```c++
 glm::vec2 calculateDirection(float angle, float velocity, float deltaTime)